Mic12321/chinese_chess/README.md

 ## What is chinese chess

-Chinese chess is similar to chess, it has kings, hourses, soliders.
+Chinese chess is similar to chess, it has kings, horses, soliders.
 The main difference is some of the pieces movement are different.

 ## Table of Contents